-When it comes to carbon monoxide safety, we all have a role to play to help keep you and your family safe.
+When it comes to carbon monoxide (CO) safety, we all have a role to play in protecting ourselves, our families and our communities.

 What is Carbon Monoxide?